 Tax Increment Financing otherwise referred to as (TIF) is an economic development tool that was created by state governments to help aid in the restoration of blighted areas and buildings within the TIF boundaries.
 With the help of this economic development tool, communities can make needed improvements and provide incentives to current and prospective business owners.
-The City currently has two TIF Redevelopment areas which are TIF 1 District (downtown) and TIF 2 Rt.
+The City currently has one TIF Redevelopment area which is TIF 2 Rt.
 78 / Illinois River.

 Downtown districts in rural communities across America have faced challenges in the evolution from their historical significance as central gathering places and hubs of commerce to areas lacking adequate reinvestment.
 The City of Havana faces this same challenge.

 The City of Havana, Mayor Stadsholt and the City Council have engaged 353 Court, LLC to work with the City and the downtown business owners to bring about the revitalization of our central business district.